JDI's Internship Program: Creates Opportunities, Fosters Activism

 If you or someone you know is interested in an internship at JDI, check out the opportunities.

-We had seven interns at JDI this summer that made tremendous contributions.
+This Spring JDI is lucky to have three interns and one cooperative education program (co-op) student that are making tremendous contributions.
 We asked them to tell us a bit about themselves.